 Building community through restoration and education

 The next phase of the project focused on capacity building and education.
 With the collaboration of the Institut du Patrimoine Wallon (IPW), trainees participated in a field school to gain hands-on knowledge about the repair of Gingerbread Houses.
-The site of these efforts was the Dufort House, located in the Bois Verna neighborhood, a typical gingerbread house owned by FOKAL since 2011.
-The building required structural stabilization and seismic reinforcement, and underwent termite treatment and other repairs to its structural frame between 2012 and 2016.
+The site of these efforts was the Dufort House, located in the Bois Verna neighborhood, a typical Gingerbread House owned by FOKAL since 2011.
+The building required structural stabilization and seismic reinforcement and underwent termite treatment and other repairs to its structural frame between 2012 and 2016.
 Dufort House was inaugurated in March 2016 with guided tours and the opening of an art exhibition.
 The ultimate goal of this partnership was to promote the emergence of a cadre of skilled heritage practitioners and to develop a body of educational materials that can advance conservation efforts in the Gingerbread Neighborhood and throughout Haiti.
 Our combined efforts were supplemented by workshops for owners of historic buildings to expand their awareness of preservation opportunities.

 Thanks to these and other efforts, the recovery of the Gingerbread heritage continues in Port-au-Prince.
 Aided by a renewed appreciation and budding expertise among the community, conservation of the Gingerbread Houses will be a benefit to neighborhood businesses and residents, and also to the Haitian community at large.